Majority of Americans support clean energy, according to surveyMay 16, 2012

 Energy a popular issue in U.S. politics

-Alternative energy has become a staunchly political issue in the U.S. Given that 2012 is an election year, the issue of alternative energy and sustainability has become a focus for many politicians throughout the country.
+Alternative energy has become a staunchly political issue in the U.S. Given that 2012 is an election year, the issue of clean energy and sustainability has become a focus for many politicians throughout the country.
 Some of these politicians are making claims concerning where American support lies in terms of energy.
 A new survey from the Civil Society Institute (CSI), a non-profit organization that aims to promote democracy, shows that American support may be being misrepresented in the world of politics.

 Survey shows that Americans support alternative energy